DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/advanced_configuration/ios.md

 ## Data management

-The iOS SDK first stores events and only uploads events when the [intake specifications][11] conditions are met.
+The iOS SDK first stores events locally and only uploads events when the [intake specifications][11] conditions are met.

 ### Clear all data